yash91989201/my-hashnode-blogs/clofycunw000009l27jhjdwsb.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698809284923/e8e79c93-0fdb-44c5-9c91-a0d3a00305fa.png align="center")

 3. Select Legacy Access Identities for the Origin access and click on Create new OAI if you don't have one already.
-Then also select "Yes, update the bucket policy" , this will update the bucket policy to work with cloud front.
+Then also select "Yes, update the bucket policy", this will update the bucket policy to work with the cloud front.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698809374068/f7a1c932-50ca-43aa-add9-b7bfb1c3555b.png align="center")